JawaraGordon/placejam/README.md

 A React app that allows users to find basketball courts in their local area.

 You can search by name, click on an address to open a google maps link, “like” your favorite locations add your own courts to the list.
-You can also check the weather using an Open Weather API widget.
-Play the "PlaceJam" theme song by using the audio player.
+You can check the weather using an Open Weather API widget and play the "PlaceJam" theme song by using the provided audio player.

 PlaceJam uses a local json server to host a local db.json file that stores it's data.
 This app also uses react router to navigate between components using a navbar and navlink.